RaphaelLight/scheduler-repo/Scheduler-Console-(Full-Code)/README.txt

-Although this is the console version of the scheduler program, all of the planned features and more has been added so this is actually the complete core program itself.
+Although this is the console version of the scheduler program, all of the planned features and more have all been implemented so this is actually the complete core program itself.

 The only feature left to be implemented is the GUI.